 Acceptance into the Bachelor of Business Administration program.

-This hybrid course is predominantly online, with the in-class sessions being mandatory.
-Departmental approval needed.
 Course registration is restricted to students registered in the Bachelor of Business Administration program.
-Students requiring course approval should call the BBA Program Administrator at 604-432-8609.
+Students requiring course approval, please call the BBA Program Administrator at 604-432-8609.

 Upon successful completion of this course the student will be able to: